Orange-OpenSource/Orange-Confort-plus/README.md

 NB: The user settings are saved onto your domain and are never shared with other websites, or extension.

-If the button doesn't comply with your graphics charts, you can create a link that will trigger Confort plus.
+If the button doesn't comply with your graphics charter, you can create a link that will trigger Confort plus.
 To do so, just include those scripts along with the aforementionned:

 ```